SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 subspace spanned by the net stoichiometry vectors of the reaction-network [^1], i.e. the span of the columns of the net stoichiometry matrix `N`.
 It corresponds to the number of independent species in a chemical reaction network.
-That is, if we calculate the linear conservation laws of the networks, and use them to eliminate the dependent species of the network, we will have ``r`` independent species remaining.
+That is, if we calculate the linear conservation laws of a network, and use them to eliminate the dependent species of the network, we will have ``r`` independent species remaining.
 For our current example the conservation laws are given by
 ```@example s1